 One of the objective of this project was also to define a methodology for sizing energy harvesting components.
 The proposed methodology must define both energy storage devices (i.e. sizes of battery and capacitor) and harvesting components (i.e. solar panel area) of the AMALO platform.
 These elements depend on QoS parameters, hardware characteristics and environmental harvesting conditions.
-The AMALO board and sizing methodology are detailed in [?] in addition to experiments.

-4.3 Wireless Body Area Networks (Zyggie)

-Zyggie is a motion capture platform design within the labex Cominlabs BoWI project.
+Wireless Body Area Networks (Zyggie) Zyggie is a motion capture platform design within the labex Cominlabs BoWI project.
 It consists of a set of electronic components (nodes) arranged on a part or the whole body of a person.
 The Inertial Measurement Unit (IMU) embedded in these nodes can duplicate the movement on an avatar moving on an Android tablet, as shown by Fig. 7.
 Communication between nodes is performed by radio and extensive energy optimization allows them an operating autonomy of 20 hours.
 As recharging nodes batteries also occurs wirelessly, it is therefore possible (even if this is not the case for current prototypes) to embed them in a waterproof box.

-Figure 7: Zyggie V2 and a vatar application
+Figure 7: Zyggie V2 and avatar application